 14. The regional director or the regional director’s designee shall be notified by DDS staff or [insert Provider Name] staff of any malfunction of an approved video or audio device whenever the backup video or audio technology plan has been activated for 24 hours or more.

-15. If [insert Provider Name] uses or plans to use video or audio technology:
+15. If [insert Provider Name] uses or plans to use video or audio technology::

 [insert Provider Name] shall ensure that any area where an individual’s private medical information is located or can be accessed is only monitored in a way that protects this information from being seen, heard or recorded by a video or audio device (i.e., file cabinets, desks and computer screens are out of camera view, audio devices are not used in areas where confidential information is likely to be discussed).